How the entire U.S. came to drink out of a vessel never meant for human lips.

 When Sam Fitz was a teenager, there was only one way to drink draft beer, and that was the 16-ounce shaker glass: The sturdy, straight-sided, stackable vessel you see at restaurants and bars, serving suds and sodas alike.

 These days, Fitz sees beer through different colored goggles, and sips it from curvier glasses.
-He's now beer director at Washington D.C.'s Pizza Paradiso, a local chain that's regularly voted king of D.C. craft beer destinations, and often gets credited as having brought high-brow brew culture to the city.
+He's now beer director at Washington D.C.'s Pizza Paradiso, a local chain regularly voted king of D.C. craft beer destinations, and is credited as having brought high-brow brew culture to the city.
 Fitz juggles the costs and tastes of 16 draft beers, 250 bottles, and 14 cans, poured into five kinds of vessels: A 9-ounce snifter, a 12-ounce tumbler, a 12-ounce tulip, a 16-ounce German-style mug, and a 20-ounce glass for Heifeweisens.

 Under Fitz's watch, there's not a shaker glass in sight.
 The glass he once hardly noticed in the race towards sloshdom he now detests.
 "Shaker pints were never meant for draft," Fitz says.
 "They're the worst thing that ever happened to beer."